Project example

 2018).
 Visualizations are drawn to monitor the process and

 explore the data globally.
-The visualizations()
+The save_QC_plots() wrapper does

-them at this stage of the analysis.
+at this stage of the analysis.
 For example, drift correction

 visualizations are best drawn for a subset of interesting features after